Frequently Asked Questions

 When should I trim my candle's wick?

 A properly trimmed wick is crucial to the performance of the candle.
 Prior to each lighting of a candle, wicks should be trimmed.
 For cotton wicks, trim to at least 1/4 inch before each lighting.
 Candles should never be placed under a ceiling fan or in a drafty area.
 If they are, then the wicks will flicker; the candle will likely soot; and the wicks will probably need to be trimmed back during the burn period.

 Do not trim the wicks while the candle is still lit.
 Blow out the candle; trim the wicks; and then relight.

 How do you trim wood wicks?

 After the initial burn, trim wood wicks before each relighting.
 You may use a paper towel and pinch off the black top, or cut the black off with a wick trimmer or toenail clippers.

 Wood wicks may require more frequent trimming as the candle burns down into the vessel.
 You may also find the need to trim the wick multiple times during a single burn period.
+If a wood wick seems to be underperforming or barely burning, leave the candle alone and let it burn.
+It should continue to burn and correct itself.
 Wood wicks are an investment in time and require more care, but they offer a wonderfully, relaxing return in their beautiful crackle.

 Why does my wick have a mushroom shape after burning?